-Put the flue spigot assembled with the test plug on the cabinet frame and secure it by fastening the two M6 screws.
-Couple the spigot to the internal flue pipe using the flexible couple and fastening clips.
-Ensure the clips are properly secured and no leakage can occur.
+Put the flue spigot assembled with the test plug on the cabinet frame and secure it by fastening the four M6 screws & bolts and the gasket with the internal flue pipe flange.

 Remember the flue pipe must slope downwards back towards the boiler and this is best achieved using 92.5° bends.